Programme

 A confidential, closed-door session bringing together regulators, accreditation bodies, and selected international stakeholders to discuss supervisory, enforcement, and PKI governance challenges that cannot be addressed in open forums.

-Topics may include PKI governance approaches, audit and accreditation practices, post-quantum transition planning, and approaches to cross-border recognition of digital certificates while managing systemic risk.
+Topics may include incident response coordination, approaches, audit and accreditation practices, post-quantum transition planning, and approaches to cross-border recognition of digital certificates while managing systemic risk.

 The session is designed to encourage frank, practical exchanges between public authorities and key ecosystem actors, supporting peer learning and fostering greater alignment toward operational interoperability across regions.